 The Company’s Head Office is located at 8th floor, Capital Building, No.58 Kim Ma Street, Kim Ma Ward, Ba Dinh District, Hanoi City, Vietnam.
-As at 30 June 2023, the Company has one (01) Head Office and one (01) branch in Ho Chi Minh City.
+As at 30 June 2024, the Company has one (01) Head Office and one (01) branch in Ho Chi Minh City.

 BOARD OF DIRECTORS

-The Company’s Board of Directors during the six-month period then ended 30 June 2023 and as at the date of these interim consolidated financial statements are as follows:
+The Company’s Board of Directors during the period and at the date of this report are: